deepak6sp/deepak6sp.github.io/_posts/2017-02-22-webapack-basics.markdown

 yarn run server
 {% endhighlight %}

-Webpack-dev-server watches for any file chnages and serves bundle.js from the memory.
+Webpack-dev-server watches for any file changes and serves bundle.js from the memory.
 >Webpack-dev-server will not generate file in the output folder.